AdobeXD/plugin-samples/guides/debugging-guide/readme.md

 ## Prerequisite

-At least one plugin in your `develop` folder (you can create one using our [Quick Start guide](/guides/quick-start-guide))
+At least one plugin in your `develop` folder (you can create one using our [Quick Start guide](/guides/quick-start-guide)).

 ## Debugging Steps

 During development, if your plugin is misbehaving, there are few things you can do to investigate the problem.

-### 1. Open the Developer Console
+### 1. Look for errors in the developer console

-You can see error messages your plugin may be generating, or `console.log` messages from your code with the XD developer console.
+You can see error messages your plugin may be causing with the XD developer console.

 The developer console can be opened from the Plugins menu: